Discover Norwich

 1. Visit Norwich Cathedral

 Norwich Cathedral takes the crown as the most complete Norman cathedral in England, and you can soak up its 900-year history on a free guided tour.
-They set off on the hour between 11:00 and 15:00, Monday to Saturday, so time your coach to Norwich accordingly if you want to visit.
+Guided tours usually take place Monday to Saturday at 10am and then on the hour until 3pm, so time your coach to Norwich accordingly if you want to visit.

 2. Spend an afternoon at The Forum

-The Forum, built for the millennium, is open seven days a week, all year round.
+The Forum, built for the millennium, is open seven days a week, and is only closed on Christmas Day, Boxing Day and New Year's Day.
 It hosts free talks, workshops, performances and pretty much every other creative pursuit you can think of.
-It’s in the heart of the city and it’s also home to Norwich’s Tourist Information Centre.

 3. Stop off at Chapelfield Gardens